 A Typical Day at the CSL includes a variety of developmentally appropriate learning activities.
 Structuring the environment and planning activities for self-directed play and learning is a fundamental part of the CSL’s educational program.

 Curriculum activities include pretend play, open-ended creative and sensory experiences (painting, sand and water play, modeling clay, collage activities, etc.), construction activities with blocks and manipulative toys, mathematics and language games, gardening, and cooking and science activities.

 The program also includes daily teacher-led group times during which the children gather for creative movement activities, musical experiences, stories, and films.
 A snack is also served each day during class.

 Our older preschool classes also have access to the many rich and varied resources of a major university.
 Our program includes walking field trips to the museums, libraries, and centers on ASU’s campus.
 We also have occasional special activities from such departments as music, art, education, nursing, athletics and architecture.

 Please note: age refers to the age in years and months the child will be as of September 1 each year.
 For example, if the child's 3rd birthday is in April, then he or she would be 3.4 in September: 3 years and 4 months.

 Registration Fee Information.
 There is a $150 registration fee payable when your child's enrollment is confirmed.
-A Non-refundable registration fee for second child is $135.00.
+A Non-refundable registration fee for the second child is $135.00.
 There is a 10% discount for multiple children of the same family enrolled.
-Registration fees are non-refundable and do not apply towards tuition.
+Registration fees are non-refundable and do not apply toward tuition.

 Give us a call, email, visit us on Facebook or come by for a tour to see our magical place in action.
 The Child Study Lab is located on the first floor of the Psychology Building on the ASU Tempe campus.